Walking the line between endosymbionts and organelles

 Still not convinced that mealybugs are awesome?
 Read my two papers showing that horizontal gene transfer from several different bacteria contributes to functioning of the tripartite-nested symbiosis and that the innermost symbionts were replaced several times over evolutionary history.

 Left: Citrus mealybug (Planococcus citri): a winged male and a nymph at crawler stage.
 Center: A mature female and a second instar nymph [image by Alexander Wild].
 Right: Fluorescence in situ hybridization of citrus mealybug bacteriocytes with Moranella endobia cells (in orange) inside Tremblaya princeps (in green) cells.

 (2c): Bacterial endosymbioses of lice, louse flies, bat flies, and other bloodsucking insects

-[This was one of my former projects that's no longer active.
-Since symbioses of bloodsucking insects are more or less only a (strange) hobby for me now, see my publications or contact me directly if interested in collaborations etc.]
+[I'm no longer involved in any projects focused on symbioses of blood-feeding animals.
+These symbioses are more or less only a (strange) hobby for me now, so see my publications or contact me directly if interested in collaborations etc.]